 - Help you streamline workflows and boost efficiencies

-Simply select content for translation and send it from the integration software’s unique UI—which automatically transfers it to your LSP’s translation management system.
+Simply select content for translation and send it from the integration software’s unique UI—which automatically transfers it to your LSP’s website translation management system.
 Then, once it’s been localized and reviewed, your translated content is transferred from your LSP’s system to its proper location in your multilingual WCMS.
 From there it can be pushed live to a production server to be accessed by site visitors via their chosen channel—and in their preferred language.

 Translation proxy technologies